-I often voice dictate my content and sometimes I write them with my thumb while riding a stationary bike at the gym.
+I often use voice dictation to create my content.
 Sometimes, I use my wireless keyboard and my iPad.
 It all depends on what I’m currently doing and which content creation method works best for the current situation.

-While I often voice dictate in the WordPress app or web interface, these tips can also be applied to other areas where voice dictation works.
+While I often voice dictate in the Jetpack (formerly WordPress) app or web interface, these tips can also be applied to other areas where voice dictation works.
 I’ll share some of those as well.
 Voice dictation in the WordPress app allows me to simply dictate my post directly into the app on my iPhone.
 It then gets transcribed automatically.
 Such an awesome feature.
 I can talk much faster than I can type.

 Branding expert David Yarde also voice dictates as often as he can.
 “Thoughts tend to flow together better,” he said.
 I agree with David, and one way to be more conversational in your writing is to literally have a conversation with your audience.
 To voice dictate can do the trick.

 Downfalls of voice dictation

 There are some downfalls.
 For example, when I say “quotation mark paragraph quotation mark” it actually writes all that out instead of adding quotation marks and the word paragraph in between.
 Some editing is still needed.
 Paragraph breaks also can’t be prompted: Parts of this article, for example, were written through voice dictation, and I should note that the TV was running in the background, and my family was nearby as well.
 With all this ambient noise going on, the app still transcribed my dictation very accurately.

 But there are instances when people talk nearby that their words get transcribed as well.

 When I use voice dictation on my desktop, sometimes I forget that it’s on, and it transcribes a podcast running in the background.